 Articles, Presentations, and Publications

-- Amy is co-editor of the CSH Law’s Monthly Workers’ Comp E-Alert for distribution to CSH Law clients.
+- Amy is co-editor of the Cranfill Sumner’s Monthly Workers’ Comp E-Alert for distribution to Cranfill Sumner clients.
 In that capacity she is responsible for ensuring that our clients are kept up-to-date on new IC happenings, recently filed appellate court opinions, and firm news.

 - Participant in Southern Rehabilitation Network’s Panel Discussion on “Communication and Collaboration of Medical Case Managers and Vocational Case Managers for Return to Work” (2016)